 If you or a loved one have suffered from a negligent laser spine surgery procedure, then you may be able to file a claim against the surgeon and the facility.
 You need to find the right attorney to examine the facts of your case and help you proceed with your potential legal claim.

-At Raynes Lawn Hehmeyer, we are committed to pursuing full compensation for those harmed as a result of medical malpractice.
-To schedule a consultation with one of our attorneys, please fill out the contact form at www.rayneslaw.com or call our toll-free number at (800) 535-1797.
+At Raynes & Lawn, we are committed to pursuing full compensation for those harmed as a result of medical malpractice.
+To schedule a consultation with one of our Philadelphia Medical Malpractice attorneys, please fill out our contact form or call our toll-free number at (800) 535-1797.
 A member of our legal team will get back to you shortly.

 For attorneys: This Blog/Website is informational in nature and is not a substitute for legal research or a consultation on specific matters pertaining to your clients.
 Due to the dynamic nature of legal doctrines, what might be accurate one day may be inaccurate the next.
 As such, the contents of this blog must not be relied upon as a basis for arguments to a court or for your advice to clients without, again, further research or a consultation with our professionals.